2nd Battalion Scots Guards

 If you have a photo, an anecdote, or simply to say you remember him, we will be very pleased to hear from you, so please contact the sama office at firstname.lastname@example.org

 In 2022, as part of the 40th Anniversary commemorations, geographical features were identified and named after the fallen of 1982.
-TANBINI STACK is stack of rock with a tussac covered summit located south of Clump Island, in the Arch Islands group, West Falkland.
+REYNOLDS BAY is located on the east coast of Great Island in Falkland Sound.

 It is in position